-The final feasible options, have then been taken forward and subject to further assessment (individually and cumulatively) to ensure that the effects of South Staffs Water's rdWRMP24 has been identified, described and evaluated.
+The final feasible options, have then been taken forward and subject to further assessment (individually and cumulatively) to ensure that the effects of South Staffs Water's WRMP24 has been identified, described and evaluated.

-6. ASSESSMENT OF THE REVISED DRAFT WRMP24
+ASSESSMENT OF THE WRMP24

-This section describes the findings of the assessment of the rdWRMP24.
+This section describes the findings of the assessment of the WRMP24.
 In particular, it presents:

-- Section 6.2: rdWRMP24 Preferred Option Assessment to identify, describe and evaluate the effects of the preferred options (three supply options and three demand management options). - Section 6.3: Preferred Programme Assessment to identify the likely significant effects of the preferred programme of options (considering the effects of all preferred options as a whole). - Section 6.4: Reasonable Alternative Plan Assessment to identify, describe and evaluate the effects of the reasonable alternative plan identified by Cambridge Water. - Section 6.5: Secondary, Cumulative and Synergistic Effects Assessment to identify, describe and evaluate the cumulative effects assessment of the preferred programme taking into account other relevant plans. - Section 6.6: Contribution of the Draft WRMP to Wales' Well-being Goals and the Objective for SMNR. - Section 6.7: Mitigation and Enhancement. - Section 6.8: Conclusions.
+- Section 6.2: WRMP24 Preferred Option Assessment to identify, describe and evaluate the effects of the preferred options (three demand management options). - Section 6.3: WRMP24 Adaptive Pathway Assessment to identify, describe and evaluate the effects of the options included in the adaptive pathway for underachieving demand reduction (one supply option and three demand management options). - Section 6.4: Preferred Programme Assessment to identify the likely significant effects of the preferred programme of options (considering the effects of all preferred options as a whole). - Section 6.5: Reasonable Alternative Plan Assessment to identify, describe and evaluate the effects of the reasonable alternative plan identified by Cambridge Water. - Section 6.6: Secondary, Cumulative and Synergistic Effects Assessment to identify, describe and evaluate the cumulative effects assessment of the preferred programme taking into account other relevant plans. - Section 6.7: Contribution of the Draft WRMP to Wales' Well-being Goals and the Objective for SMNR. - Section 6.8: Mitigation and Enhancement. - Section 6.9: Conclusions.

-6.2 REVISED DRAFT WRMP24 PREFERRED OPTION ASSESSMENT
+6.2 WRMP24 PREFERRED OPTION ASSESSMENT